donn/TrixKit/Readme.md

 # TrixKit
 A matrix library written in Swift.
-I wrote this as both a project for a linear algebra course and it just happens to be a (very) competent terminal calculator.
+I wrote this as a project for a linear algebra course and it just happens to be a (very) competent terminal calculator.

 TrixKit tries to levarage two modes of operation, **safe** and **unsafe**, so it can be used in either a REPL as a linear algebra or in a product as a library.
+* However, as TrixKit uses heavy reference semantics, it is not recommended at all in a produciton environment.
+I may update this in the future but let's be honest, it is probably not going to happen.

 In an attempt to keep all my math-related Swift under one roof, TrixKit also has some digital signal processing functions under the `DSP` namespace.